 In order to be sure that all of the environmental measures identified in this document are executed at the appropriate times, the following mitigation program (as articulated on the proposed Environmental Commitments Record [ECR] which follows) would be implemented.
 During project design, avoidance, minimization, and /or mitigation measures will be incorporated into the project's final plans, specifications, and cost estimates, as appropriate.
 All permits will be obtained prior to implementation of the project.
 During construction, environmental and construction/engineering staff will ensure that the commitments contained in this ECR are fulfilled.
 Following construction and appropriate phases of project delivery, long-term mitigation maintenance and monitoring will take place, as applicable.
-As the following ECR is a draft, some fields have not been completed, and will be filled out as each of the measures is implemented.
+Some fields have not been completed, and will be filled out as each of the measures is implemented.
 Note: Some measures may apply to more than one resource area.
 Duplicative or redundant measures have not been included in this ECR.
+This ECR has been updated since the draft environmental document circulation.

-Permit Type Agency Date Received Expiration Notes DBESP US Fish and Wildlife Service & California Department of Fish and Wildlife 1602 California Department of Fish and Wildlife 404 US Army Corps of Engineers 401 Santa Ana Regional Water Quality Control Board
+Permit Type Agency Date Received Expiration Notes DBESP US Fish and Wildlife Service & California Department of Fish and Wildlife 12/10/2024 NA The project was found to be consistent with the Western Riverside County Multiple Species Habitat Conservation Plan (WR-MSHCP).
+1602 California Department of Fish and Wildlife 404 US Army Corps of Engineers 401 Santa Ana Regional Water Quality Control Board